Venue-Project/Venue2/README.i18n.md

-X-CASH daemon internationalization
+Venue daemon internationalization
 ==================================

-The X-CASH command line tools can be translated in various languages.
-If you wish to contribute and need help/support, contact the [X-CASH Localization Workgroup on Taiga](https://taiga.getxcash.org/project/erciccione-xcash-localization/) or come chat on `#xcash-translations` (Freenode/IRC, riot/matrix, MatterMost)
+The Venue command line tools can be translated in various languages.
+If you wish to contribute and need help/support, contact the [Venue Localization Workgroup on Taiga](https://taiga.getxcash.org/project/erciccione-xcash-localization/) or come chat on `#xcash-translations` (Freenode/IRC, riot/matrix, MatterMost)

-In order to use the same translation workflow as the [X-CASH Core GUI](https://github.com/xcash-project/xcash-core), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [Venue Core GUI](https://github.com/xcash-project/xcash-core), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators